citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/TriggerServerEvent.md

 ### Basic Usage

-Here's a simple example demonstrating how to trigger an server event:
+Here's a simple example demonstrating how to trigger a server event:

 ```lua
 TriggerServerEvent('myCustomServerEvent')
 ```

 In this example, the event named 'myCustomServerEvent' is triggered.
-You would have an register net event somewhere in your server script listening for this event.
+You would have a register net event somewhere in your server script listening for this event.
 Note that you will only be able to trigger to server of the script.

 ### Triggering an Event with Data